Nazanin-hub/kickstarter-analysis/README.md

 ## Overview of Project

+Helping an up-and-coming playwright,Louise, who wants to start a crowdfunding campaign to help fund her play,Fever.
+She wants to know how different campaigns fared in relation to their launch dates and their funding goals.
+So, I used Kickstarter dataset to help Louise with her project by creating Pivottable, charts and graphs.

 ### Purpose

 Using Pivot tables and graphing in excel to visualize outcomes of different campaigns based on their launch dates and their funding goals.